Overview

 Risk Score: Specifies the risk category assigned to each customer.
 These can range from Minimal Risk to High Risk.

 Frequecy Score: Specifies how often a customer can be expected to purchase based on previous purchase patterns.
-These scrores range from Low to High
+These scores range from Low to High

 Recency Score: Specifies a score of how recently these customers have purchased based on days since last invoice.
 These scores range from Inactive to Very Recent